 Developed as a sweetener for buyers, bid shading is a technique buyers use in first-price auctions in an attempt to avoid overpaying.
 Essentially, bid shading takes a maximum possible bid and tries to forecast the market value for a given impression, in order to determine the actual bid price to submit.

-Besides pricing data, bid shading algorithms look at factors like site, ad size, exchange and competitive dynamics to determine where to set the bid- if win rates decrease, the algorithm raises the price they pay.
+Besides pricing data, bid shading algorithms look at factors like the site, ad size, exchange and competitive dynamics to determine where to set the bid- if win rates decrease, the algorithm raises the price they pay.

 One way publishers are counteracting bid shading is with intelligent price floors.